microsoft/WhatTheHack/055-ChaosStudio4AKS/README.md

 Azure Chaos Studio (Preview) is a managed service for improving resilience by injecting faults into your Azure applications.
-Running controlled fault injection experiments against your applications, a practice known as chaos engineering, helps you to measure, understand, and improve resilience against real-world incidents, such as a region outages or application failures causing high CPU utilization on a VMs, ScaleSets, and Azure Kubernetes.
+Running controlled fault injection experiments against your applications, a practice known as chaos engineering, helps you to measure, understand, and improve resilience against real-world incidents, such as a region outages or application failures causing high CPU utilization on a VMs, Scale Sets, and Azure Kubernetes.

 ## Learning Objectives